freealise/freealise.github.io/draft/music_origin.md

 "small images" = protective patterns; long landscapes; any vector picture viewed nonlinearly for sound patterns

+!
+How to attain the love and remove the fear:
+  The power of evil can not be used directly, it has to be confused.
+To confuse it, patterns are made, which are neither traditional (idolatry) nor anyone's personal expression (human worship) nor random (atheism).
+They are instead found in the environment.

 guitar is held against 2nd chkr (belly button) - cure IBS ?

 Music is _also_ used to promote a cause as well as general charity (strength) or education (+in the Temple) = non-commercial advertising